Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 ## Freeze

-A gateway can freeze accounting relationships in the CSC Ledger to meet regulatory requirements:
+A gateway can freeze accounting relationships in the STM Ledger to meet regulatory requirements:

 * Gateways can freeze individual accounting relationships, in case a customer address shows suspicious activity or violates a gateway's terms of use.
 * Gateways can freeze all accounting relationships to their issuing address, in case of a major security compromise or for migrating to a new issuing address.